I Have Nothing to DiscloseAffiliate Links

 Hi there!
 I wanted to say hello to my new readers, and old ones too!
 For those of you new to Phyrra, let me tell you a little about my blog.
 I originally started blogging because I couldn’t find very many mineral foundation makeup reviews, so I wanted to share my experiences.
 This blog shows my progression with makeup as well as with photography.
 Now I cover reviews, tutorials, lifestyle, the occasional fashion post, and anything else that strikes my fancy.
 I also take requests!
 Just send me an email

 From 1999 until March 2012 I was a MAC fan.
 That’s when I found out that MAC was selling in China and no longer cruelty free.
 Many other brands came out along that time as selling in China, such as Avon.
-That was really my catalyst into writing a letter to MAC (they never responded) and deciding I would only buy cruelty free.
+That was really my catalyst into writing a letter to MAC and deciding I would only buy cruelty free.

 It also led to me research what cruelty free means and what brands I would support.
 I choose to support cruelty free brands who are not selling in China, even if they have a parent company that is not cruelty free.
 I would not want to be blamed for the actions of my parents, as I’m a separate entity.
 I believe that supporting animal-friendly companies goes a long way toward the eventual elimination of animal testing.
 This means that I support brands such as Urban Decay (both Leaping Bunny Certified and PETA Certified), NARS, Tom’s of Maine, the Body Shop, Bath & Body Works, bareMinerals, Buxom, and Burt’s Bees.